tensorflow/community/rfcs/20200113-tf-data-service.md

 #### Embedded Cluster Architecture

-without needing to provision additional compute resources. and gives all the benefits of the tf.data service except for horizontal scaling.
+Each TensorFlow server runs the tf.data worker gRPC service, and one server also runs the master gRPC service.
+This lets users leverage the tf.data service without needing to provision additional compute resources. and gives all the benefits of the tf.data service except for horizontal scaling.